 Tripping or losing your balance would be enough to send you straight to the tracks; and yet, stations like Shinjuku Station, the busiest in the world, don’t have door and barriers in most of their platforms.

-With the number of deaths related to visually impaired individuals falling onto tracks and the Olympics around the corner, the installation of platform doors has become one of the most pressing problems in the country.
+With the number of deaths related to visually impaired individuals falling onto tracks and the Olympics taking place in 2021, the installation of platform doors has become one of the most pressing problems in the country.